 Your immediate personal finances, your finances as they pertain to your next three to five years of life, will be impacted by the divorce.
 The state of your financial life as you approach the divorce will determine in large part how fundamentally altered your finances are by this divorce case.
 As a general rule, I tend to think that the most direct way to save money and invest money pistou utilized your income to do so.
 That could be income from your primary job, secondary jobs, investments, or other sources.
 The income that you earn is typically the primary catalyst for building wealth among most working people.

-If you are going into your divorce with any amount of debt then it is probable or likely that you are total debt value will be higher after your divorce than at the beginning.
+If you are going into your divorce with any debt, then it is probable or likely that your total debt value will be higher after your divorce than at the beginning.
 For one, you will invariably become distracted with the divorce, as you should be.
 However, placing your focus on anything other than debt tends to place your debt concerns on the back burner.
-We tend to keep dead around like it is a pet and not something that needs to be removed from our lives like a tumor.
-As a result, if you are working on paying off the debt before your marriage then you should be prepared to experience some bumps in the road during your divorce.
-Another factor to consider when it comes to filing for divorce is the likelihood of you're hiring an attorney to represent you.
+We tend to keep dead around like a pet and not something that needs to be removed from our lives like a tumor.
+As a result, if you are working on paying off the debt before your marriage, then you should be prepared to experience some bumps in the road during your divorce.
+Another factor to consider when filing for divorce is the likelihood of you're hiring an attorney to represent you.
 I like to make the argument that hiring an attorney is a short-term investment into your long-term future.
 Attorneys can save you money in the long run, help you secure income in the form of child support or spousal maintenance that you might not have otherwise received in generally speed up the processing of your case so that you do not have to spend time and money on a long and tedious divorce.

-However, that does not completely make up for the fact that you will have to pay a divorce attorney to represent you.
-While there are many different attorneys in our area to choose from as far as hiring a lawyer you should begin to consider that almost every lawyer you hire will charge you something to represent you.
-Depending on your budget and the circumstances of your case you may choose to be represented by one attorney over another.
+However, that does not completely makeup that you will have to pay a divorce attorney to represent you.
+While there are many different attorneys in our area to choose from as far as hiring a lawyer, you should begin to consider that almost every lawyer you hire will charge you something to represent you.
+Depending on your budget and the circumstances of your case, you may choose to be represented by one attorney over another.
 This is why choosing to meet with many attorneys before actually hiring one is so important.
 This is the only way to get a feel for the attorney it will be hiring and learn how competitive their fees are.

 Impact of your divorce on your long term personal finances

-The most effective way for you to combat issues regarding long-term or short-term personal finances after the divorce is to create a budget for yourself.
-Many times our financial problems can be solved simply by understanding what money is coming into your house and what is going out.
-If you took ten people off the street who are experiencing personal financial issues I would bet that nine or even ten of them are not working off of a budget.
-If you can begin to reign in what your income and outgo are then many of these problems will solve themselves.
+The most effective way to combat issues regarding long-term or short-term personal finances after the divorce is to create a budget for yourself.
+Our financial problems can often be solved simply by understanding what money is coming into your house and what is going out.
+If you took ten people off the street who are experiencing personal financial issues, I would bet that nine or even ten of them are not working off of a budget.
+If you can begin to reign in your income and outgo, then many of these problems will solve themselves.

 A budget does not have to be complicated.
 You can grab a yellow legal pad and start at the top by listing out your net monthly income.
-If you have a variable income that changes from month to month I would take on average your lowest net monthly income projection and use that.
+If you have a variable income that changes from month to month, I would take your lowest net monthly income projection on average and use that.
 I recommend doing it this way because you can always add to it if your income ends up being more over time than you anticipated.
-Once you have determined your average net monthly income you can then begin to take into consideration your necessary bills.
+Once you have determined your average net monthly income, you can then begin to consider your necessary bills.

 Figuring out what your bills are is a great way to get ahold of your finances.
-You can begin by running a credit check of yourself to determine where your money is going each month period you may have even forgotten about certain bills or loans that are simply deducted from your checking account regularly.
-Coming to grips with what you earn versus what you pay out each month could be an eye-opening experience that allows you to better get a handle on your long-term financial goals.
+You can begin by running a credit check of yourself to determine where your money is going each month period; you may have even forgotten about certain bills or loans deducted from your checking account regularly.
+Coming to grips with what you earn versus what you pay out each month could be an eye-opening experience that allows you to get a handle on your long-term financial goals.

 Will the divorce impact you at work?

-I think if you can focus on your work it can not only help you in your work performance but also offer you a bit of therapy.
+If you can focus on your work, it can not only help you in your work performance but also offer you a bit of therapy.
 Getting away from the struggles of your divorce and into the challenges and opportunities presented at work can do a great bit of good for you from a mental health perspective during her divorce.
-By choosing to look at your work responsibilities in this light rather than as a distraction from your divorce you can better accomplish goals and see to it that your long-term and short-term financial prospects are not impacted dramatically.
+By choosing to look at your work responsibilities in this light rather than as a distraction from your divorce, you can better accomplish goals and see that your long-term and short-term financial prospects are not impacted dramatically.

 Questions about the material presented in today's blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material presented in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material presented in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about how your family may be impacted by the filing of a divorce or child custody case.
-Thank you for joining us on our blog today and we hope that you will join us again tomorrow as we continue to share relevant insights into the world of Texas family law.
+These consultations are a great way for you to learn more about the world of Texas family law and how your family may be impacted by the filing of a divorce or child custody case.
+Thank you for joining us on our blog today, and we hope that you will join us again tomorrow as we continue to share relevant insights into the world of Texas family law.